roualdes/yastan/README.md

 * Distributed
 * FFTW

-There's a file named play.R which I use to compare my version of Stan to RStan's version of Stan.
+There's a file named play.R which I use to compare my implementation of Stan to the RStan (2.19.2) version of Stan.